vincentremond/MoveOperaPopedVideoPlayer/README.md

 - [x] Hide window from taskbar
 - [ ] Generate a sample config file from current screen configuration
 - [ ] Handle multiple DPI per screen to avoid multiple move and resize
+- [ ] Replace timer with event throttler